- We advise you to exercise normal safety precautions in Fiji. Exercise common sense and look out for suspicious

 Robbery, theft and violent assault occur in Fiji, including against tourists and expatriate residents.
 Incidents occur more frequently in urban areas and at night, but Australians should maintain a high degree of personal security awareness at all times.
-Although most crime is opportunistic, there have been incidents of violent crime such as assault, sexual assault and robbery in which expatriates and tourists have been targeted.
+Although most crime is opportunistic, there have been incidents of violent crime such as assault, sexual assault and robbery in which expatriates and tourists have been victims.
 Home invasions, sometimes violent, also occur, affecting both locals and expatriates.

 Money and valuables